ghdl/ghdl/doc/using/Synthesis.rst

   * **dump**: similar to ``raw``, with even more internal details for debugging.

+.. option:: -o=FILENAME

+  Write the netlist to `FILENAME` instead of the standard output.

 .. option:: --vendor-library=NAME

   Any unit from library NAME is a black box.